editorconfig-checker/editorconfig-checker/README.md

 ![Example Screenshot](docs/screenshot.png)

 This is a tool to check if your files consider your `.editorconfig` rules.
-Most tools—like linters for example—only test one filetype and need an extra configuration.
+Most tools—like linters, for example—only test one filetype and need an extra configuration.
 This tool only needs your `.editorconfig` to check all files.

 If you don't know about editorconfig already you can read about it here: [editorconfig.org](https://editorconfig.org/).